英語で説明する【初詣とおみくじ】

 the first shrine/temple visit of the new year などと訳されます。

-“Hatsumōde” means the first visit to Shinto shrine or Buddhist temple of the New Year.
+“Hatsumōde” means the first visit to a Shinto shrine or Buddhist temple of the New Year.

 (「初詣」とは、新年の最初に神社やお寺にお参りするという意味です。)

-New Year’s first (Shinto) shrine or temple visit is called Hatsumōde.
+The New Year’s first (Shinto) shrine or Buddhist temple visit is called Hatsumōde.
 “Hatsu” means “the first.”

 (年の最初に神社やお寺に参拝することを初詣といいますHatsu は「最初」という意味です。)

-At the New Year, many people pay the first visit to Shinto shrine or temple.
+At the New Year, many people pay their first visit to a Shinto shrine or temple.

 お正月には、多くの人々が神社やお寺に初詣に訪れます。)